RepMatLibrary/repmatlibrary.github.io/_pages/about.md

 <strong>RepMat</strong> is also a system-oriented experiential tool made of two main parts: a <strong>Physical Library</strong> and a <strong>Virtual Library</strong>.
 The first part collects flat samples, cut-offs, and possible applications, whereas the second part comprises intangible contents such as technical data, information, pictures.
 The two parts are designed to be used together and are linked in their structure.
 However, they can be used separately, for example to familiarize with the topic.

 <b>RepMat</b> is an open source:
-* `Physical` and `Virtual` experiential tool, merging the two tangible and intangible fruitions to support the whole experience and knowledge transfer.
+* `Physical` and `Virtual` experiential tool, merging the two tangible and intangible use modalities to support the whole experience and knowledge transfer.
 - `Local` and `Distributed` network, linking local  communities and users in global virtual networks.
 + `Accessible` and `Participated` environment, sharing materials knowledge and encouraging practical actions, as well as collaborations between users.